100 countries. 800+ airports. 7,000 cities.

 Book a reliable, affordable, and comfortable transfer for today or in advance.

-Barajas Airport to Valencia Train Station Transfer: Your Complete Guide
+Barajas Airport to Valencia Nord Train Station Transfer: Your Complete Guide

 Overview

-Traveling from Madrid-Barajas Airport (MAD) to Valencia Joaquín Sorolla Train Station covers approximately 360 km (224 miles).
-This journey typically takes 3-4 hours by road or 1 hour 40 minutes via high-speed train (AVE).
-Whether you’re visiting Valencia’s futuristic City of Arts and Sciences or catching a connecting train across Spain, choosing the right Barajas Airport to Valencia Train Station transfer ensures a smooth start to your trip.
+Traveling from Adolfo Suárez Madrid-Barajas Airport (MAD) to Valencia Nord Train Station spans approximately 360 km, with a typical journey time of 3–4 hours by road or 2 hours via high-speed train.
+This route connects Spain’s bustling capital to Valencia’s Mediterranean charm, known for its futuristic City of Arts and Sciences, historic silk trade legacy, and vibrant paella culture.
+Whether you’re a business traveler or a leisure explorer, choosing the right transfer ensures a smooth start to your Valencian adventure.

-• Ciudad de las Artes y las Ciencias: A sprawling cultural complex with an opera house and aquarium.
+• Ciudad de las Artes y las Ciencias: A futuristic complex housing an opera house, science museum, and aquarium.

 • La Lonja de la Seda: A UNESCO-listed Gothic silk exchange.